 Endodontists can find a clear path to pay back their student loans — one that could not only save them significantly more money but also could give them a step-by-step action plan to get it done.
 The salary of an endodontist can be quite substantial, but so can the student debt.
 Part of figuring out whether going into this field is worth the debt load depends on your loan repayment strategy and your career choices.

-Student Loan Planner® has done over 5,875 student loan consultations for clients totaling over $1.44 billion of student loan debt.
+Student Loan Planner® has consulted on over $2.6 billion of student loan debt.
 Whether you’re a practice owner, striving to be one, or are happy to be an employee, we can help you figure out the optimal repayment plan in just one hour.
 Plus, we include email support after the consultation to continue to answer your questions and help you implement the plan.

 Income & Student Debt by Profession